Funnels in Countly are an intuitive way of tracking and analyzing user behavior. This guide provides a quick overview of their setup and capabilities.

 Funnel Steps: You can define the steps of your funnel by either inputting the event key you plan to send in the future or selecting one from your existing events.

 When you select an existing event as the first step, the

-add property link button appear, letting you add a segmentation filter for your funnel step.
+add property link button will appear, letting you add a segmentation filter for your funnel step.
 For example, if you add the segmentation filter count is 2, you will see funnel users who completed this particular event two times.
 Similarly, you can select the City user property to filter the completion of the event by location.
-You can keep adding segmentation filters to each step of the funnel for a more precise targeting.
+You can keep adding segmentation filters to each step of the funnel for more precise targeting.

 The order of steps does matter.

 For example, say you have an e-commerce website.
-When your users enter a product page ("Detail View Level 1") you want to know the selling rate of this product for within users from a specific country.
+When your users enter a product page ("Detail View Level 1") you want to know the selling rate of this product for users from a specific country.

 The steps you need to set are:

 - Define an event for the buttons to this product page